AlgoMaster Logo

 Intuition

-The stack naturally stays in increasing order of prices from bottom to top.
-We only push an index onto the stack after popping everything that's greater than or equal to the current price.
-So at any moment, the stack holds indices whose prices form an increasing sequence, and they're all still "waiting" for their discount.
+The stack stays in increasing order of prices from bottom to top, because we only push an index after popping everything greater than or equal to the current price.
+At any moment the stack holds indices whose prices form an increasing sequence, all still waiting for a discount.

 Algorithm